stazay/excel_extractor/README.md

 ````
 ____

-create_df_entries() - THIS FUNCTION IS USED TO CREATE THE BASIS OF YOUR DATAFRAME; ALL ENTRIES WITHIN THE RANGE ARE WRITTEN TO THE DATAFRAME.
+create_nl_entries() - THIS FUNCTION IS USED TO CREATE THE BASIS OF YOUR NESTED LIST; ALL ENTRIES WITHIN THE RANGE ARE WRITTEN TO THE NESTED LIST.
 ````
-create_df_entries(df, workbook, sheet_index, desired_columns, queried_rows, clean_datetime, print_statements)
+create_nl_entries(nl, workbook, sheet_index, desired_columns, queried_rows, clean_datetime, print_statements)
-        - df                -- the dataframe being written
+        - nl                -- the nested_list being written
         - workbook          -- the workbook being queried
         - sheet_index       -- the worksheet being queried
         - desired_columns   -- a list containing all of the columns from which to extract data from